p10tyr/onvif-server/README.md

   - Implement some other features?

-# Docker and Dcoker Compose
+# 🛜 Docker and Docker Compose

 Debug is enabled byu default in compose.yaml
 Once you have setup complete you can disable it.

 ## compose.yaml file